Getting started

 • npx specmatic stub service.yaml

-This should start your stub server on port 9000 by default (you can switch the port number by adding --port <port of your choice> to the above command) as below.
+This should start your stub server on port 9000 by default as below.

 Loading service.yaml